vlordier/kanban-mcp/README.md

       - `boardId` (string): The ID of the board to add the task to
       - `title` (string): The title of the task
       - `content` (string): The content of the task in markdown format
-  - Add the task to the landing column of the specified board.

 - **move-task**
   - Move a task from one column to another, respecting WIP limits.